Elmer and Elsie (robots): Description

 Elmer and Elsie, or the "tortoises" as they were known, were constructed between 1948 and 1949 using war surplus materials and old alarm clocks.
-They had a single light or touch sensor hooked up to two different paths that ran two different motors acting as two separate neuron brains.
-The robots had a plastic shell which was phototropic in that it could follow light and act as a bumper sensor.
+They had a plastic shell and contained a single photocell light sensor, or a touch sensor, hooked up to two different paths that ran two different motors acting as two separate neuron brains..
+The photocell enabled to robot to have phototropic behaviour -- it could follow light.
+The touch sensor told the robot when it had run into something, allowing it to turn away to avoid it, and so "explore" a room.

 The robots were designed to show the interaction between both light-sensitive and touch-sensitive control mechanisms which were basically two nerve cells with visual and tactile inputs.
 These systems interacted with the motor drive in such a way that the tortoises were actually finding their way around obstacles.

 In one experiment a light was placed on the nose of one of the tortoises.
 It appeared that the robot was looking at itself in a mirror.
 Its light began flickering and the robot started shaking as if excited to see itself in the mirror.
 Walter argued that if this behavior were seen in an animal it "might be accepted as evidence of some degree of self-awareness."